iPhone Text Effects: Tips and Tricks

 Google Fi’s Unlimited Standard costs just $25/month per line, so your grand total for four lines of service is just $100/month.

-Unlimited Premium PL is AT&T’s most expensive plan at $86/month for a single line, but comes down in price as you add them.
-Each line costs just $61/month, for example, when you add three, or $51/month when you add four.
+While Unlimited Premium PL is AT&T’s most expensive plan at $85.99/month for a single line, it comes down in price as you add them.
+Each line costs just $60.99/month, for example, when you add three, or $50.99/month when you add four.

-Verizon’s Unlimited Ultimate is the carrier’s most feature-packed—plan.
-Unlimited Ultimate comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
-What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance (nearly enough to power your home internet).
+Another family plan worth checking out is Verizon’s $80/month Unlimited Ultimate.
+This option comes with unlimited talk, text, and data, and access to Verizon’s fast and reliable 5G network.
+What really sets this plan apart, though, is its massive 200GB mobile hotspot data allowance—which is nearly enough to power your home internet!

 Unlimited Ultimate comes down in price to $65/month per line when you add three lines, or just $55/month per line when you add four.
 If you have a data-hungry family that does a lot of hotspotting, this is the plan for you.